Captiva, Florida: Geography

-Captiva is located in western Lee County at (26.518028, -82.191057).
+Captiva is in western Lee County.
 The CDP comprises the entire island, bordered to the west by the Gulf of Mexico and to the east by Pine Island Sound.
-Captiva Drive is the main road on the island, running from the town center south to the Blind Pass bridge to Sanibel.
-It is a 13 mi drive from Captiva to the Sanibel Causeway and a total of 31 mi by road from Captiva to the center of Fort Myers.
+Captiva Drive is the island's main road, running from the town center to the Blind Pass bridge to Sanibel.
+It is a 13 mi drive from Captiva to the Sanibel Causeway and 31 mi by road from Captiva to the center of Fort Myers.

-According to the United States Census Bureau, the Captiva CDP has a total area of 4.3 km2, of which 3.1 km2 are land and 1.2 km2, or 28.15%, are water.
+According to the United States Census Bureau, the Captiva CDP has an area of 4.3 km2, of which 3.1 km2 is land and 1.2 km2, or 28.15%, is water.

 Originally part of neighboring Sanibel Island to the southeast, it was severed in 1926 when a hurricane's storm surge created a new channel, Blind Pass.
-The channel filled in over subsequent years, but was reopened by dredging in the summer of 2009.
-Like Sanibel, Captiva is a barrier island to Pine Island (to the east of Captiva and north of Sanibel), however it is much narrower.
+The channel gradually filled in, but was reopened by dredging in 2009.
+Like Sanibel, Captiva is a barrier island to Pine Island (to the east of Captiva and north of Sanibel), but it is much narrower.
 The only automobile access to Captiva is via the Sanibel Causeway and Sanibel-Captiva Road, which ends in the CDP of Captiva, the island's only CDP.
 Captiva was homesteaded in 1888 and a tiny cemetery next to The Chapel by the Sea has the grave of the original resident, William Herbert Binder (1850–1932), an Austrian.
-Half the island is in private ownership, with "Millionaire's Row", luxury homes on the gulf and bay sides of Captiva Drive.
+Half the island is in private ownership.
+"Millionaire's Row" comprises luxury homes on the gulf and bay sides of Captiva Drive.
 The South Seas Island Resort entry gate is at the end of this road.
-Roosevelt Channel on the east side of the island, is named for Theodore Roosevelt who fished there.
+Roosevelt Channel, on the island's east side, is named for Theodore Roosevelt, who fished there.